 Robert W. Duffy

-Robert W. Duffy is a founder of the St. Louis Beacon.
+Robert W. Duffy was a founder of the St. Louis Beacon.
 He began his career in the news in 1955 when he took a job delivering the Arkansas Gazette in his hometown, Little Rock, AR.
 He joined the St. Louis Post-Dispatch in 1973 and worked there for 32 years as a reporter, critic, columnist, editorial writer, and editor, and spent time in nearly every department of the newsroom.
 He was a juror for the Pulitzer Prizes for photography in '78 and ’79.
-In addition to the Beacon and the Post-Dispatch, articles by him have appeared in national magazines such as U.S. News and World Report, Smithsonian, Metropolis and Modernism, and he has contributed essays or chapters to several books on architectural and urban-design.
+In addition to the Beacon and the Post-Dispatch, articles by him have appeared in national magazines such as U.S. News and World Report, Smithsonian, Metropolis, and Modernism, and he has contributed essays or chapters to several books on architectural and urban-design.
 Duffy is an alumnus of Washington University in St. Louis (A.B.
 1967) and is a senior lecturer and adjunct professor in the College of Arts and Sciences at the University.

 Terrence Dupuis has been with the station since August 1998.
 Previously, he worked for 18 years as a repair technician for Tandy Corporation, servicing High End consumer electronics.
 Since joining St. Louis Public Radio’s engineering department, Mr. Dupuis has led numerous equipment replacement/upgrade projects, including: installation of a new Satellite Dish to receive NPR programming; upgrade of AudioVAULT from single server to a Dual Server with 8 active cards; design of completely operational remote control systems (via phone) for transmission site; installation of the Logitek consoles; installation of desktop editing for the news department; complete AXIA audio console system; planning and installation of complete HD broadcast system.
 Catch Phrase: “If it lights up, plugs in or turns on, I probably take care of it.”